MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ## Enforce sign-in with passkeys in Authenticator

-To make users sign in with a passkey when they access a sensitive resource, you must do one of the following:

-- Use the built-in phishing-resistant authentication strength, or
-- Create a custom authentication strength
+To make users sign in with a passkey when they access a sensitive resource, use the built-in phishing-resistant authentication strength, or create a custom authentication strength by following these steps:

-The following steps explain how to create a Conditional Access policy with a custom authentication strength.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Conditional Access Administrator.
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.